October 2022 Price cap announcement, what to keep in mind:

 - Putin's invasion of Ukraine has sent global gas prices eight times higher than normal

 - We don't profit from this crisis: fossil fuel extractors do.
-We have never made a profit and will not do this year.

 - We'll do everything we can to protect customers — if you're struggling, let us know.